iai-group/table-retrieval/README.md

 > S. Zhang and K. Balog.
 Semantic Table Retrieval using Keyword and Table Queries.
 In: *ACM Transactions on the Web (TWEB)*, 2021.

+This work is an extension of

+> S. Zhang and K. Balog.
+Ad Hoc Table Retrieval using Semantic Similarity.
+In: Proceedings of the Web Conference 2018 (WWW '18), April 2018.

+The keyword table search utilizes the same benchmark as it, and we here supply additional test collection for table search using a table query.

 ## Test collection